Our Verdict

 Common questions about this comparison

-The Amazon Basics mic uses a USB connection for plug-and-play simplicity, while the Shure SM7B uses XLR, requiring an external audio interface or preamp for operation.
+The Amazon Basics microphone uses a simple USB connection for plug-and-play convenience.
+The Shure SM7B requires an XLR cable, necessitating an audio interface or preamp for connection to a computer.

-Do either of these microphones offer zero-latency monitoring?
+Do either of these microphones have a dedicated mute button?

 Explore Other Categories